 Major capital projects include:

-Athabasca Oil Sands Expansion Project, Canada – In 2012, this project continued to ramp up, increasing daily production design capacity to approximately 255,000 barrels.
+Athabasca Oil Sands Expansion Project, Canada – In 2014, average total daily production increased to 243,000 barrels (43,000 net).

 Chevron has interests in offshore producing fields in the United Kingdom, Denmark and Norway.
 The company's operations in the North Sea have a track record of technological innovation, including horizontal drilling at the Captain Field, one of the first North Sea fields to use this technology.